 - Dust and vacuum your residence frequently.
 If there aren’t dust, dander or mold spore particles to clog your air ducts, your air system can’t transport them into the air, and you can’t inhale them.
 Some added cleaning ideas include:

 - Make sure your vacuum has a HEPA filter.

 - Clean your curtains routinely, as they are a frequent hiding place of allergens.

 - Remember to clean behind and under furniture.

 - Check your residence’s moisture levels.
 High humidity levels can also lead to worsening of allergies.
 Humidity enables mold growth and dust mites.
 Getting a dehumidifier with your HVAC system keeps moisture levels under control and your indoor air quality much fresher.

 What is the Ideal Furnace Filter for Allergies?

 In general, HEPA filters are the best if you or someone in your home suffers from allergies.
 HEPA filters are rated to take out 99.97 to 99.99% of particles, like dust, pollen and dirt.
 These filters have a MERV rating of 17-21, depending on the brand or filter material.
 This rating illustrates how successfully a filter can clean pollutants from the air.
 Due to their high-efficiency filtration construction, HEPA filters are dense and can restrict airflow.
-It’s beneficial to touch base with Komfort Air to confirm your heating and cooling system can perform correctly with these high efficiency filters.
+It’s beneficial to touch base with Komfort Air Service Experts to confirm your heating and cooling system can perform correctly with these high efficiency filters.